bravestLimit/FaceCard/README.md

 ## FaceCard is a web Application that authenticate and allows payment using credit cards.

-### This is  project I was asked to build to get into the Andela DevC programme.
+### This was a project I was asked to build to get into the Andela DevC programme.

 * It only allows two cards type, mastercard and visa.